steveknipmeyer/ModelRelief/ProjectNotes/ProjectNotes.md

         Runtime error does not propagate back to UI.
             The runtime failure happens during the DependencyManager processing (FileGenerate) so it is not synchronous with the Put request.
             Should the GeneratedFile be deleted if the Solver fails?

-        A Segmentation fault happens on exit.
-Bypassing the relief C++ extensions or pyamg does not resolve it

 ### Security
     Remove steve@knipmeyer.org.